 Built by convicts in the 1850s, Fremantle Prison was used as a place of incarceration for 136 years before being decommissioned as an operating maximum security gaol in 1991.
 The empty prison with its solitary cells and gallows is a monument to a system of punishment that is uncomfortably recent.

-Step inside and do time with experienced guides on a fascinating Prison Day Tour.
-Explore the labyrinth of tunnels 20 metres beneath the Prison by foot and by boat on a Tunnels Tour adventure.
-Feeling brave?
-Delve into the darker side of the Prison's history on a spooky Torchlight Tour.
+Visitors can 'step inside and do time' with Fremantle Prison's experienced guides on a range of fascinating tours.
+Prison Day Tours highlight convict and prison life, daring escapes and colourful characters in tales laced with prison humour.
+Visitors with a spirit for adventure can descend 20 meters below the Prison to explore a one kilometre labyrinth of tunnels by foot and by boat on a Tunnels Tour or delve into the darker side of the Prison's history at night on a spooky Torchlight Tour.

-Access With Assistance for the Disabled, Access Without Assistance for the Disabled, Cafe, Car park, Coach Parking, Conference/Convention Facilities, First aid equipment, Guide, Interactive Centre, Interpretive Centre, Kiosk, Parking for the Disabled, Public Telephone, Public Toilet, Shaded Area, Sheltered Area, Shop, Toilet facilities for the Disabled, Tour Desk
+Access With Assistance for the Disabled, Access Without Assistance for the Disabled, Bicycle Rack, Cafe, Car park, Coach Parking, Conference/Convention Facilities, First aid equipment, Guide, Interactive Centre, Interpretive Centre, Kiosk, Non Smoking Establishment, Parents Room, Parking for the Disabled, Public Telephone, Public Toilet, Shaded Area, Sheltered Area, Shop, Toilet facilities for the Disabled, Tour Desk